kyma-project/api-gateway/docs/user/custom-resources/apigateway/04-00-apigateway-custom-resource.md

 kubectl get crd apigateways.operator.kyma-project.io -o yaml
 ```

+You can have only one APIGateway CR.
+In case when there are more of them on the cluster the oldest reconciles the module.
+All additional APIGateway CRs will end up in the Error state.

 ## Specification <!-- {docsify-ignore} -->

 This table lists the parameters of the given resource together with their descriptions: